 If your total is 35 points or more, you have dry skin.

 Dry skin easily parched and flaky, calling out for moisturizers.
 Tight, dry skin easily traps acne bacteria in its small pores.
-Because the pores are small (and drying out the skin makes them even smaller), the immune system can easily cause inflammation throughout the entire pore, creating multiple, small, red pimples.

 It is possible for skin to be dry and oily at the same time, but this usually only happens across the cheeks, around the eyes, and on the nose.
 Anytime your skin is dry the first thing you must do is to stop using any products that rob it of moisture.

 The biggest offender in creating dry skin is rubbing alcohol.
 In the old days, rubbing (isopropyl) alcohol was the standard of treatment for acne.
 After all, you could feel it working.
 It made your skin feel cool, as it evaporated.
 It made your skin feel tingly, as it killed both bacteria and the top layer of your skin.
 Acne care products that contain alcohol, especially acne products that use alcohol to dissolve essential oils and plant extracts that can dry out skin even more, make dry skin even more pimple-prone.
 Using these actually becomes one of the causes of your acne.

 Even some of the most expensive acne products for dry skin contain have alcohol and have to be avoided.
 Expensive definitely does not always mean you get the best.
 For instance: